Veritas NetBackup™ Appliance Administrator's Guide

 Main_Menu > Manage > Software >UpgradeStatus

-The system reboots at least two times during the upgrade process.
+The system reboots several times during the upgrade process.
 After the first reboot, the NetBackup Appliance Web Console and any SSH-based connections to the server are unavailable until the reboot process has completed.
 This condition may last two hours or more, depending on the complexity of the appliance configuration.
 It is important that you do not attempt to manually reboot the appliance during this time.
 You can use the Veritas Remote Management interface (IPMI) to view the system status.
 In addition, you may view the logs under

 /logor wait for the appliance to send an email upon completion of the upgrade process.